 Think about those detective flicks from the noir genre that filled the 1950’s silver screens.
 There was snappy, hardboiled dialog, a damsel in distress and some sort of mysterious underworld.
 Situations were murky and no one was what they seemed.
 The good guys were bad, the bad guys were actually good and there was a new twist at every turn.

 The world of the internet can be just as hard to navigate and decipher.
-And when it comes to kids safety, that’s just the way the baddies want it.
-Like the house of mirrors at a seedy carnival, kids often times don’t know what’s real and what’s not, who is out to be their friend and who is out to hurt them.
+And when it comes to kids’ safety, that’s just the way the baddies want it.
+As the house of mirrors at a seedy carnival, kids oftentimes don’t know what’s real and what’s not, who is out to be their friend and who is out to hurt them.

 As parents, educators, or mentors, we need to be “in the know” about what our kids may be faced with and how to talk to them to create a safe space.
 We may not want to monitor their every online move but we shouldn’t be burying our heads in the sand either.
 Here are some prevalent and scary online threats we should all be aware of to keep our kids safe.

 Cyberbullying – Cyberbullying is the use of social media, texting, and emails to send messages of threatening or intimidating nature.
 The trend has been on the increase for the last few years and Nobullying.com reports that in 2014, 25% of teens were victims of cyberbullying.
 A study conducted by Yale University found that teens who were the victim of bullying were 7 – 9% more likely to consider suicide than other teens.
 And according to nobullying.com “Cyberbullying leads to thoughts of suicide more than traditional bullying.”